 - spinal injuries

-If the car ignites, the victim may be burned as well.
+If the car ignites, you may be burned as well.
 (For accidents in Las Vegas, NV the Clark County Coroner’s Office may examine the body.)

 See our related article about crosswalk laws and lawsuits.